-HOME ~ BOOKS ~ FEATURES ~ KEEP IN TOUCH
+HOME ~ BOOKS ~ LITERARY SERVICES ~ KEEP IN TOUCH

-THE WAY OF FORGIVENESS: Letting Go, Easing Stress, and Building Strength first appeared in 1994 as“A Little Book of Forgiveness” (Viking) and has since changed the lives of many thousands of readers.
-The new Fearless Books edition features revised material throughout, including expanded instructions for the classic “Seven Steps of Forgiveness” devised by author D. Patrick Miller, based on more than two decades of studying and practicing the principles of forgiveness in his own life.
+THE FORGIVENESS BOOK: healing the hurts we don't deserve first appeared in 1994 as “A Little Book of Forgiveness” (Viking) and has since changed the lives of many thousands of readers.
+The sixth edition, forthcoming in March 2017 from Hampton Roads Publishing, features revised material throughout, including expanded instructions for the classic “Seven Steps of Forgiveness” devised by author D. Patrick Miller, based on more than two decades of studying and practicing the principles of forgiveness in his own life.

 INCLUDED IN THIS EDITION:

 * Foreword by Frederic Luskin, Ph.D., founder of the Stanford Forgiveness Projects

 * Sixth Edition Introduction by D. Patrick Miller